Fisherman's Bastion: Origin of the Bastion

 The Castle Hill served as a lodging and fortification for the surrounding settlements at the time of the kings of Árpád dynasty.
-The development of the settlement on the Castle Hill for King Béla IV of Hungary became more prominent as a result of urban development, but as the administrative center of the country, it became dominant in the era of King Matthias Matthias Corvinus.
-Its defenses and bastions were fortified in the Middle Ages and during the Turkish occupation, but were repeatedly damaged.
+The development of the settlement on the Castle Hill for King Béla IV of Hungary became more prominent as a result of urban development, but as the administrative centre of the country, it became dominant in the era of King Matthias Corvinus.
+Its defences and bastions were fortified in the Middle Ages and during the Turkish occupation, but were repeatedly damaged.
 The Buda Castle Quarter itself has undergone a major transformation over time.
 From Matthias' bright, was prosperous the Buda Castle but following the Mohács Disaster during the Turkish rule destroyed, abolished and transformed many things and in the Castle as well.
 The Austrian forces retook the city from the Turks ruling from Vienna.

 It is based on the basement walls of today's Fisherman's Bastion, from the tower of the former Híradás (Telegraph) to the Jezsuita lépcső (Jesuit stairs), following the folded layout of the former bastion.
 This folded castle wall protection system breaks the bastion line so that each section can protect each other with a side fire.
 This section was built after the defeat of the Rákóczi's War of Independence by Austrian Command, according to what was then a modern military principle.
 The northern lobby tower of today's Fisherman's Bastion, was erected on the site of the circular tower.

-The Fishermen's Bastion gradually deteriorated despite the renovation of some of its defenses and the rebuilding of Austrians, which was recognized by the Austrian military leadership as a military fortress.
-The Fishermen's Bastion was spared neither by nature nor by the wars.
+The Fisherman's Bastion gradually deteriorated despite the renovation of some of its defences and the rebuilding of Austrians, which was recognised by the Austrian military leadership as a military fortress.
+The Fisherman's Bastion was spared neither by nature nor by the wars.
 Rain from the mountain loosened, washing away some of the foundations of the castle wall and the Bastion on the hillside.
 At the same time, in memory of recent wars, many of them had traces of good or bad restoration of the rocks of ball-dart gaps.
 At the same time, the area rises far above the city and was of decisive importance for the cityscape.
 However, the Austrian military leadership refused to spend more money on settling the area than would be required for a more prominent fortification, so they only performed the fortification.
 The fortress character of the Buda Castle was abolished in 1874 when the Ministry of War declared that the Castle as a fortress did not meet the requirements considered modern at that time.
-From now on, these repairs were also canceled.
+From now on, these repairs were also cancelled.
 While handling the matter in the capital, he had already dealt with the reassuring settlement of the area.
 Already in 1871 the Pest Committee on Beauty has launched a call for the development of regulatory plans for the newly merged capital.
-All three winners of the competition dealt with the issue of the settlement of the Castle Hill, and within this the Fishermen's Bastion was given special emphasis.
+All three winners of the competition dealt with the issue of the settlement of the Castle Hill, and within this the Fisherman's Bastion was given special emphasis.